 National Health Equity Research Webcast

-NOW ONLINE: School to Prison Pipeline: From Perceptions to Solutions.
-20th National Health Equity Research Webcast (broadcast from June 3, 2014)
+NOW ONLINE: Advancing a Community-Based Model for Violence Prevention: 21st NHERW broadcast from June 2, 2015 and School to Prison Pipeline: From Perceptions to Solutions.
+20th NHERW broadcast from June 3, 2014

 “Thank you for selecting three speakers who were excellent and provided three different and thought provoking perspectives on health disparities.
 I appreciate the provision of the slides and handouts for the presentations.” – Viewer (Los Angeles, CA)